k3d-io/k3d/docs/usage/advanced/calico.md

 # Use Calico instead of Flannel

+!!! info "Network Policies"
-Note: k3s comes with a controller that enforces network policies by default.
+    k3s comes with a controller that enforces network policies by default.
 You do not need to switch to Calico for network policies to be enforced.
 See <https://github.com/k3s-io/k3s/issues/1308> for more information.
+    The docs below assume you want to switch to Calico's policy engine, thus setting `--disable-network-policy`.

 ## 1. Download and modify the Calico descriptor